alexch/codelikethis/public/lessons/learn_to_code_with_javascript/objects.md

 > a syntax for representing data structures containing primitive values,
 > including nested objects and arrays.

-# Looping through an object with for...in
+# LAB: Looping through an object with for...in

 Here's a way to loop through every property in an object.